- News and Articles

 - In the Matter of American Classic Voyages Co., Adm.
 Proc.
 3-10523 (June 25, 2001) (corporate accounting improprieties)

-Active in the legal community, Howard has served as Co-Chair of the Association of Securities and Exchange Commission Alumni (Midwest), as Legislative Liaison for the Chicago Bar Association's Securities Law Committee, and as a board member of the Decalogue Society of Lawyers.
+Active in the legal community, Howard currently serves as Chair of the Chicago Bar Association’s Securities Law Committee.
+He has served as Co-Chair of the Association of Securities and Exchange Commission Alumni (Midwest), and as a board member of the Decalogue Society of Lawyers.

 He has presented before businesses and trade associations and has written and co-written articles published in NSCP Currents, Investment News, and The Counselor.